-In 2010, Boliden Mine started controlling pore-pressures by means of 120 piezometers installed in 40 boreholes in and around the open pit.
+In 2010, Boliden, the mine operator, started controlling pore pressure by means of 120 piezometers installed in 40 boreholes in and around the open pit.
 Initially, the mine obtained the piezometric data manually, but later started using a standalone system to gather data automatically and collect it on a monthly basis.
-The disadvantage was that mining operations were not updated with the latest information on water behavior in the pit.
-Boliden, the mine operator, had to rely on monthly feedback, prone to human errors.
-Manual data gathering in general is time and labor consuming, and implies additional risks for workers’ safety.
+The disadvantage of this process was that mining operations were not updated with the latest information on water behavior in the pit.
+Boliden had to rely on monthly feedback, prone to human error.
+And this manual data gathering was time and labor consuming, and implied additional risks for workers’ safety.

 Boliden realized it would be better to use a remotely operated monitoring system with real-time control over the piezometers.
 The distances between the boreholes and the vast extension of the mine, combined with vehicle traffic and the changing environment around the pit, made a wireless monitoring system the ideal solution.

 In July 2016, the mine implemented a long-range, low-power wireless monitoring system for eight vibrating piezometers.
 Data was gathered by wireless nodes next to the boreholes, which sent information to the mine communication tower 1.4 kilometers away from the furthest borehole.
 At the communication tower, a gateway received all the piezometer data and transmited it to a server hosting data management software.

 Boliden has subsequently installed 41 Loadsensing wireless data units which monitor pore water pressure, measured by the piezometers, and send data automatically and wirelessly to Loadsensing’s CMT Edge software every hour.
 Pore water pressure can be surveyed easily in real-time via a web browser.
 The whole system is controlled with just one Loadsensing gateway, located on the mine communication tower almost a mile away from the boreholes.
 The wireless units are kept securely inside wooden boxes at the boreholes around the pit.